MichaelSpeckhart/LehighHacksForChange/README.md

 ## Google Products Used

 Google maps location plotting API to show the results of the pollution density calculation.
+The TACO model utilizes TensorFlow to classify image data.

 ## Ciatations